ppy/osu-wiki/wiki/Gameplay/en.md

 # Gameplay

-The gameplay category houses pages related to various core elements and concepts on how players interact with the game.
+Index page for articles related to core gameplay elements and concepts.

 ## Common terms